seregazhuk/seregazhuk.github.io_old/_posts/2018-03-09-using-router-with-reactphp-http.md

 ---
 title: "Using Router With ReactPHP Http Component"
-tags: [PHP, Event-Driven Programming, ReactPHP]
+tags: [PHP, Event-Driven Programming, ReactPHP, Routing]
 layout: post
 description: "Using fast-router with ReactPHP Http Component"
+image: "/assets/images/posts/reactphp-http-with-router/http-with-router.jpg"
 ---

 Router defines the way your application responds to a client request to a specific endpoint which is defined by  URI (or path) and a specific HTTP request method (`GET`, `POST`, etc.).
 With ReactPHP [Http component](http://reactphp.org/http/){:target="_blank"} we can create an asynchronous [web server]({% post_url 2017-07-17-reatcphp-http-server %}){:target="_blank"}.
 But out of the box the component doesn't provide any routing, so you should use third-party libraries in case you want to create a web-server with a routing system.